-Free wireless Internet access is available at every branch during hours of operation.
+Free wireless Internet access is available at every branch.

 The Library's wireless access points are unsecured connections to the Internet.
 The Library is not responsible for data transmitted or loss of information over the wireless network.
 Users should be aware that third parties may be able to obtain information about users' activities when using the wireless service to connect to the Internet.
 The Library assumes no responsibility for the security and privacy of on-line transactions.

 Wireless users are responsible for the protection of their devices from viruses, spyware and spam.